Demi-urge/menace_sandbox/docs/relevancy_radar.md

 # Relevancy Radar

 The relevancy radar suite keeps the repository lean by tracking how modules are used and recommending maintenance actions.
+It combines three components:
+`RelevancyRadar` gathers usage statistics, `RelevancyRadarService` evaluates those findings on a schedule and `ModuleRetirementService` performs any resulting cleanup.

 ## Components and interaction